aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-security-and-signatures/sign-with-smart-card-using-pdf-file-signature/_index.md

 }
 ```

-### Sample source code for Sign With Smart Card Using Pdf File Signature using Aspose.Words for .NET
+### Sample source code for Sign With Smart Card Using Pdf File Signature using Aspose.PDF for .NET
 ```csharp
 // The path to the documents directory. string dataDir = "YOUR DOCUMENTS DIRECTORY";